McModknower/architecture/README.md

 This architecture was made just for fun, and is implemented as described here in a save file on my pc.
 If you want to know anything about it that is not described here, join the turing complete discord and ping me in #computer-architecture, or open an issue.

-This is a risc, save-load, fixed with, 3 octet architecture with a focus on easy implementation in the game.
+This is an 8-bit, risc, save-load, fixed with, 4 octet instruction architecture with a focus on easy implementation in the game.

 ## Parts